kiforsbe/misc_scripts/README.md

 - urllib
 - ollama

-## merge-ogg-files-to-one-mp3.py
+## merge-audio-files-to-one-output.py
-Simple merge a bunch of `*.ogg` files into one single `.mp3` file.
-Jsut drag all the input files onto the script and it will be output in the same folder as the first file with the name "`combined_output.mp3`".
+Simple merge a bunch of audio files into one single output file.
+Just drag all the input files onto the script and it will be output in the same folder as the first file with the name "`combined_output.<ext>`".
+The script will ask what format, bitrate etc the output shall get.

 ### Requires
 - pydub
+- inquirer
+- tqdm

 ## udio-flask-webservice.py (udio-download_ext-button.user.js)
 A flask web service that adds metadata including cover art to your song files downloaded from Udio.
 It comes with a user script (e.g. Tampermonkey) that simplifies this process by adding a new button to the song pages "Download with metadata" that calls the webservice.